ExceptedPrism3/LinkedIn-Skill-Endorser/README.md

 - **🧹 Auto-Cleanup**: The status box automatically fades out and removes itself from the page after completion.
 - **🔄 Smart Re-Query**: Automatically handles LinkedIn's dynamic DOM updates (stale element references) by finding the next button freshly each time.

-## 🤝 Contributing

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## ⚙️ How to Use

 1. Open **LinkedIn** and navigate to the **Skills** section of a connection's profile.